-The US Postal Service launched their Informed Visibility program last year to provide better insight into their mailstream service.
+The US Postal Service launched its Informed Visibility program last year to provide better insight into their mailstream service.
 For example, one can obtain near real-time notifications about delivery dates and identify trends.
 However, they have made much more data available than intended, at least 60 million customers were exposed to anyone who is registered on http://www.usps.com.
 To make things more unnerving, a researcher had reported this vulnerability long before, but nobody didn’t care to patch it until November 2018.

 The USPS website has an API that is tied to this service, and several endpoints accepted search parameters containing wildcards.
 Wildcards are special characters functioning as placeholders.
 When processed, they are matched against strings based on a specific set of rules.
 In this case, this meant that you didn’t need to possess any personal data about the customers to look them up, you could simply get information about anybody.
 Moreover, the API didn’t even bother to check if the user had an adequate privilege level to initiate such actions.
 To abuse this vulnerability, all you needed was an account and a modern web browser, where you could modify data elements in a specific way before posting your request.